TachibanaYoshino/AnimeGAN/README.md

 # AnimeGAN

 A Tensorflow implementation of AnimeGAN for fast photo animation !
+[For Japanese](https://github.com/TachibanaYoshino/AnimeGAN/blob/master/doc/Japanese_README.md)
 The paper can be accessed [here](https://github.com/TachibanaYoshino/AnimeGAN/blob/master/doc/Chen2020_Chapter_AnimeGAN.pdf) or on the [website](https://link.springer.com/chapter/10.1007/978-981-15-5577-0_18).

 **Online access**:  Be grateful to [@TonyLianLong](https://github.com/TonyLianLong/AnimeGAN.js) for developing an online access project, you can implement photo animation through a browser without installing anything, [click here to have a try](https://animegan.js.org/).